Hamiltonian neural networks for solving equations of motion: Introduction

-{This work presents a Hamiltonian neural network architecture that is used to solving DE systems.
-The Hamiltonian NN is an evolution of previously used unsupervised NNs for finding solutions to DEs that satisfy boundary and initial conditions. } We improve the NN DE solvers by speeding the convergence of the network to the solution while reaping the benefits of the underlying physical properties.
-We propose a NN architecture inspired by and {geared towards Hamiltonian systems with time-independent Hamiltonians.} Once optimized, the NN satisfies Hamilton's equations over the entire temporal domain, directly implying the conservation of every invariant under the respective Hamiltonian flow.
-The proposed Hamiltonian NNs consist of a more numerically precise and robust method to solve dynamical equations than standard semi-implicit schemes such as a symplectic Euler integrator.
-By sharing the network weights, choosing a trigonometric activation function, and using an efficient parametric form of solutions, we show a speedup in the convergence behavior during the optimizing process and, subsequently, an improvement in the predictability of the network.
-Also, it shown that the proposed NN architecture can be considered a true and globally symplectic and thus, time invariant unit.
+\resub{The current work presents a {data-free} Hamiltonian neural network architecture that is used for solving DE systems.
+Despite the success of physics-inspired NNs in solving DEs, Hamiltonian NN solvers have not been explored yet.
+Subsequently, the proposed Hamiltonian NN is an evolution of previously used data-free NNs for approximating solutions to DEs that identically satisfy boundary and initial conditions.} We improve upon other NN DE solvers by speeding up the convergence of the network to the solution while reaping the benefits of the underlying physical properties.
+We propose a NN architecture inspired by and geared towards Hamiltonian systems with time-independent Hamiltonians.
+Once optimized, the NN satisfies Hamilton's equations over the entire temporal domain, directly implying the conservation of every invariant under the respective Hamiltonian flow. \resub{As it has been discussed in \cite{spiliopoulos2018}, calculating second derivatives using automatic differentiation is much more expensive than the calculation of first derivatives.
+Here, we avoid this bottleneck by solving systems of first order DEs, Hamilton's equations, instead of second order equations.} NN solvers are conceptually different than traditional numerical solvers.
+Symplectic integrators are designed to conserve the energy over long time ranges.
+Being iterative solvers, these traditional methods accumulate errors in time and also require values of the calculations at previous time points in order to construct an approximate solution.
+Traditional integrators conserve a Hamiltonian (energy) that is slightly different than the true Hamiltonian.
+On the other hand, the suggested Hamiltonian NN evaluates each time point independently and simultaneously satisfies all the differential equations of a system.
+As a result, the Hamiltonian network conserves the original Hamiltonian and leads to a significant reduction in any accumulated numerical errors. \resub{Another distinct machine learning direction is the development of neural network integrators \cite{pnas2018, sinai2018}.
+These hybrid models combine traditional integrators with NNs improving the performance in solving DEs.
+Our NN solver does not belong to this class of machine learning methods since it does not require a structured mesh or embed any iteration algorithm.
+On the other, the proposed model suggests an alternative way to solve ODEs with neural networks without embeding conventional integrators.} {The proposed Hamiltonian NNs consist of a more numerically precise and robust method to solve dynamical equations than standard semi-implicit schemes such as a symplectic Euler integrator.
+By sharing the network weights, choosing a trigonometric activation function, \resub{penalizing violations in energy conservation law,} and using an efficient parametric form of solutions, we show a speed-up in the convergence behavior during the optimizing process and, subsequently, an improvement in the predictability of the network.
+Also, we show that after training the proposed NN architecture can be considered a true and globally symplectic unit and thereby a time-invariant unit.}